sameer-h/Inventory-Manager/README.md

 Additionally this application utilizes a GUI using [AWT](https://en.wikipedia.org/wiki/Abstract_Window_Toolkit) and [Swing](https://docs.oracle.com/javase/tutorial/uiswing/) which are both toolkits.

+This project allows a person to locally store, edit, update, delete object data through a relational DBMS and also perform functions and simple analyses on that data in the form of inventory assessment and upkeep.

 ## How to Run
 1. Download Product.zip and extract contents into a folder